 Teaching Stats and Data Science

-Since 2019, Quentin has created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
+From 2019-2021, Quentin created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
 Quentin has either created or contributed to a whole host of lessons available on the SESYNC cyberhelp page.
-Topics include basic and advanced git, using R and APIs to get online data, and geospatial data.
+Topics include basic and advanced git, using R and APIs to get online data, and geospatial data packages in R.

 These are the R packages that Quentin has created or contributed to.

 Researchers working with big socio-environmental data are often familiar with synthesizing and analyzing data in R, but they run up on memory and processing time limitations.
 Many of their institutions provide high-performance computing clusters for running big computing jobs.
 But using those clusters requires knowledge of shell scripting, which many socio-environmental researchers don’t have.
 The rslurm package, originally created by Philippe Marchand, a SESYNC data scientist, solves this problem.
 It allows users to run computing jobs on a Slurm cluster directly from R!
 The package creates all the necessary shell scripts for you behind the scenes, and manages the jobs automatically.
 Quentin has been maintaining and contributing new features to the package since 2019.